mikolalysenko/3d-view/README.md

 **Returns** the position of the camera

 #### `camera.getCenter(t[, out])`
-Returns the target of the camera
+Returns the target of the camera (only affects turntable and orbit mode)

 #### `camera.getDistance(t)`
+Returns distance to target at time `t` (only affects turntable and orbit mode)

 #### `camera.setDistance(t, r)`
+Sets camera distance at time `t`

+* `t` is the time of the event
+* `r` is the new camera distance

 #### `camera.setDistanceLimits(lo, hi)`
+Sets bounds on the camera distance

 #### `camera.getDistanceLimits([out])`
+Retrieves the camera limitsx

 # License
 (c) 2015 Mikola Lysenko.
 MIT License